Care Guide

 1. Put her collar on inside, load your pockets/bag with treats.

-2. At the front door: go as if to open it, but hesitate before you do, and look at her โ€” she knows to sit while you open it ๐Ÿคž.
+2. At the front door: go as if to open it, but hesitate before you do, and look at her โ€” she knows to sit while you open it and not run straight out๐Ÿคž.
 Say "wait", then get your shoes and jacket on etc.

-3. Say "okay" and she'll run out.
-If she hesitates at the top of the stairs, say "you go" and she'll work up to it.
+3. When you say "okay", she'll run out.
+Occasionally she hesitates at the top of the stairs.
+In that case you can encourage her with "you go" and she'll work up to it.

 4. At the bottom: clip her lead on, and she should automatically sit nicely before you open the door.
-Say "wait" then open it and peek out the door.
+Say "wait" then open it and peek outside.
 If a dog or person is about to pass, wait inside until they're gone.
-Avoids amping her up from the get-go and starting the walk calm makes everything easier.
+It avoids amping her up from the outset - starting the walk calm makes the rest of it so much easier!

 On the walk

-Her natural pace is a fast little trot โ€” I try to match her pace rather than hold her back if i can.
-She doesn't intentionally pull, it's usually just a pace mismatch.
-She doesn't need a specific route; if there's a direction she wants to go and you don't mind, let her lead.
+Her natural pace is a fast little trot โ€” I try to match her pace rather than hold her back if I can.
+She doesn't intentionally pull; it's usually just a pace mismatch, or when she's determined to leave an area.
+She doesn't need a specific route though so if there's a direction she wants to go and you don't mind, you can let her lead.
 Sniffing is basically her only real freedom right now, so I let her take her time.

 Other dogs